-Duration: Up to 1 minute
+Duration: Instantaneous, plus 3 rounds

-You place a mark of the light on the target within range, suffusing them with holy power.
+You place a mark of the light on the target within range, flooding them with holy power.
 The target regains 1d4 hit points.
 If you target an undead or a fiend with this ability, they take holy damage equal to the hit points they would normally gain.
-If you target an unwilling creature, you require a ranged spell attack.
-At the beginning of every round, the caster must succeed on a sigil roll to affect the target again.
+If you target an unwilling creature, you must succeed on a ranged spell attack.
+The sigil pulses at the start of your turn every round, repeating the primary effect.

-Also, so long as the spell is active, the first creature that attacks the target has disadvantage to the attack roll.
-This bonus remains until the beginning of the target's next turn.
+Also, so long as the spell is active, the first creature that attacks the target has disadvantage to their attack roll (if you choose).

 Constructs gain no benefit from this spell.